-- 1.2.3 Until 2012, the County Council were working towards the preparation of the Cumbria Minerals and Waste Development Framework Documents.
+- Until 2012, the County Council was working towards the preparation of the Cumbria Minerals and Waste Development Framework (MWDF) documents.
 The Core Strategy and Generic Development Control Policies Development Plan Documents (DPDs) were adopted in April 2009.
 Significant work had also been underway to prepare the Site Allocations Policies and Proposals Map and, whilst both documents were adopted by the County Council in January 2011, they were subsequently quashed by the High Court.
 They were resubmitted to the Secretary of State in January 2012.
 However, in March 2012 the Government published the National Planning Policy Framework (NPPF) and changed the development plan system.
-In view of the implications of this and the new system of Local Plans, the County Council withdrew the Site Allocations Policies and Proposals Map from examination and work commenced on the MWLP. - 1.2.4 The NPPF provided a 12-month transition period, from the date of its publication, for Local Authorities to revise their development plan documents to take account of the policies in the NPPF, either through a partial review or by preparing a new plan.
+In view of the implications of this and the new system of Local Plans, the County Council withdrew the Site Allocations Policies and Proposals Map from examination and work commenced on the MWLP. - 1.6 The NPPF provided a 12-month transition period, from the date of its publication, for Local Authorities to revise their development plan documents to take account of the policies in the NPPF, either through a partial review or by preparing a new plan.
 A first draft Cumbria MWLP was prepared and consulted on in 2013.
-This document was, to all intents and purposes, a partial review of the adopted Core Strategy and Development Control Policies documents, whilst building on the withdrawn draft Site Allocations Policies. - 1.2.5 Following the consultation on the 2013 draft MWLP the County Council decided that further, and in some areas significant, changes were needed to be made to the proposed MWLP.
+This document was, to all intents and purposes, a partial review of the adopted Core Strategy and Development Control Policies documents, whilst building on the withdrawn draft Site Allocations Policies. - 1.7 Following the consultation on the 2013 draft MWLP, the County Council decided that further, and in some areas significant, changes were needed to be made to the draft.
 This was driven by several factors, including the introduction of new or revised national guidance and legislation; the undertaking of research and the preparation of a more robust Evidence Base; factual updates; and the need to take account of and address comments received during the 2013 consultation.
-However, for some policy areas the proposed approach is still essentially a partial review of the adopted Core Strategy and Development Control Policies.
-Therefore, the County Council repeated the Regulation 18 consultation on the preferred approach to the Cumbria MWLP, in spring 2015. - 1.2.6 This Sustainability Appraisal supports the Publication version of the Local Plan (Regulation 19), which is to be submitted to the Secretary of State following consultation.
-The Regulation 19 version has been prepared following consideration of responses received on the draft Minerals and Waste Local Plan (Regulation 18), which took place between 11 March and 11 May 2015.
-The consultation provided an opportunity for stakeholders and communities to comment on the draft Plan and its proposed policies and site allocations.
-Arising from several responses to that consultation, a further, Supplementary Sites consultation, was held in October and November 2015; this gave the opportunity for comment on a number of additional sites and boundary changes that had been put forward.
-Details of the additional sites sustainability appraisal is included in 'Supplementary Sites Consultation: Sustainability Appraisal' (October 2015).
+However, for some policy areas the proposed approach was still essentially a partial review of the adopted Core Strategy and Development Control Policies.
+Therefore, the County Council repeated the Regulation 18 consultation on the preferred approach to the Cumbria MWLP, between 11 March and 11 May 2015. - 1.8 Arising from several responses to that consultation, a further, Supplementary Sites consultation (under Regulation 18), was held in October and November 2015; this gave the opportunity for comment on a number of additional sites and boundary changes that had been put forward. - 1.9 A Publication version of the Local Plan (under Regulation 19), was submitted to the Secretary of State in September 2016, following consultation held 23 May to 4 July 2016.
+Examination of the MWLP by an independent Inspector included Hearing sessions held in public during November and December 2016.
+The Inspector then required the County Council to prepare a Table of Main Modifications to the MWLP, in order to make the Plan sound.
+A consultation on these Modifications was held 27 March to 5 May 2017; from